Swordfish Rolls “a ghiotta”

 Rita’s swordfish rolls “a ghiotta”.

-Today I want to offer you a typical main course from my city, Messina.
+Today I want to offer you a typical second course from my hometown Messina.

-You should know that in our Strait of Messina, swordfish is caught from May to September with the characteristic boats with walkways and antennas.
+You should know that in our Strait of Messina, from May to September swordfish is caught with the characteristic boats with a walkway and an antenna.

-This fish is the King of Messina cuisine, and there isn’t a family that hasn’t had or won’t have a relative on these boats.
+This fish is the King of Messina cuisine, and there isn’t a family that in the past, present or future won’t have had, or won’t have, a relative working on these boats.

-The rolls or skewers can simply be grilled or “a Ghiotta”, the classic sauce with capers and olives.
-Besides the traditional cooking, you will also find the Bimby cooking method.
+The chops or rolls can be simply grilled or “a Ghiotta”, the classic sauce with capers and olives.
+Besides the traditional cooking method, you’ll also find the Thermomix/Bimby method.

 • Difficulty: Medium